The Nappy Lady Ltd

 What are nappy liners used for?

-Nappy Liners are for putting into reusable nappies to keep baby drier and to make getting rid of poo easier.
+Nappy Liners are for putting into reusable nappies to keep baby drier therefore helping to prevent nappy rash and to make getting rid of poo easier.

 Do I need to use nappy liners for reusable nappies?